dynamiterdx/quizzing-app/README.md

 - Targeted Quiz: generate and grade a focused multiple-choice quiz.
 - Help Me Prepare: adaptive prep that builds a small subtopic map, runs a diagnostic, and drills weak areas.

-Backed by Azure OpenAI Responses API with strict JSON Schema outputs for reliable rendering and deterministic grading.
+Backed by Azure OpenAI Chat Completions with JSON Schema response_format for reliable, structured outputs and deterministic grading.

 ## Setup